aimhubio/aim/docs_v4/source/index.rst

   ./core/overview.rst
   ./core/logging.rst
-  ./core/search.rst
   ./core/automations.rst
   ./core/observability.rst
+  ./core/search.rst

 Use Cases
 ---------

-Explore use-cases Aim unlocks.
+Explore the various use cases that Aim enables, and see in action how it enhances your data tracking and visualization processes.

 .. toctree::
   :maxdepth: 1